gratipay/gratipay.com/www/about/policies/terms-of-service.md

   numbers, confidential ID numbers, or account passwords, without their permission.

-    * Account hijacking, including any access to or use of another Participant’s account without their permission.
+    * Account hijacking, including any access to or use of another Participant's account without their permission.

     * Child exploitation, including any content or activity that exploits or abuses children.